abeljim/NHS3152_SWITCH/Readme.md

 wasnt a good idea long term had to change the file - porbably still a bad idea

 # TODO
-need to add some mods files to meson still
+Need to add some mods files to meson still

 # Note
-Planning on using
 Using picolibc as the libc implementation

-Install using the default settings for arme
+Install using the default settings for ARM

+# Use
+Currently on works on Linux - adding windows support is simple

+Install meson and ninja

+Install arm gcc

+Install pyjLink

+Build using the ./build.sh

+Cd into build/debug

+Compile: ninja

+Clean: ninja clean

+Flash using Jlink: ninja flash